 Honor ancestors by creating blog posts - a place on the web that anyone can find using simple search engine techniques.
 Learn how to cut costs of printing & snail-mailing your family newsletter, and find out how to reach beyond your current membership circle.
 Carrie demos setting up a blog in three easy steps.
 Myrt analyzes a printed newsletter and demos how to turn it into a blog.
 Includes info on setting up a Google Calendar that several members can update, and how to convert your blog into a genealogy book.

 Carrie Keele is the author of the popular Not Your Mother's Genealogy Blog.
 Despite being DearMYRTLE's daughter, Carrie swore she would never do genealogy.
 However, she found her first probate record on microfilm at the age of ten.
-Since 2009, Carrie has served as the administrative assistant for the Utah Genealogical Association, including work with UGA's annual Salt Lake Institute of Genealogy.
+From 2009-2011, Carrie has served as the administrative assistant for the Utah Genealogical Association, including work with UGA's annual Salt Lake Institute of Genealogy.
 Carrie's background informs her interest in all things technical -- be it blogging, photography, webinars or social media.
 Now an avid genealogist, Carrie seeks to bridge the generation gap to preserve family heritage.
 Carrie is past president of her school PTA and now serves at the council level.
 She, her husband and two children reside in Sandy, Utah.